Key Largo Diving Upper Reef

 redesignated as a 103 square nautical mile Existing Management Area.

 This created 6 Sanctuary Preservation Areas (SPA's) within the Key Largo Existing Management Area which are dedicated to sustaining important marine life and habitat.

-They are Carysfort Reef, Elbow Reef, Christ of the Abyss aka Key Largo Dry Rocks (with it's dive map previewed here), Grecian Reef, French Reef, Molasses Reef.
+They are Carysfort Reef, Elbow Reef, Christ of the Abyss aka Key Largo Dry Rocks, Grecian Reef, French Reef, Molasses Reef.

 Christ of the Abyss, Key Largo Dry Rocks